-The Exchange proposes to amend the NYSE American Equities Price List ("Equities Price List") and the NYSE American Options Fee Schedule ("Options Fee Schedule") to establish fees for Industry Members 3 related to certain historical costs of the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan") incurred prior to January 1, 2022.
-These fees would be payable to Consolidated Audit Trail, LLC ("CAT LLC" or "the Company") 4 and referred to as Historical CAT Assessment 1, and would be described in a section of the Equities Price List and the Options Fee Schedule titled "Consolidated Audit Trail Funding Fees."
-The fee rate for Historical CAT Assessment 1 will be \$0.000015 per executed equivalent share.
-CAT Executing Brokers will receive their first monthly invoice for Historical CAT Assessment 1 in April 2024 calculated based on their transactions as CAT Executing Brokers for the Buyer ("CEBB") and/or CAT Executing Brokers for the Seller ("CEBS") in March 2024.
-The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+The Exchange is filing with the Commission a proposed rule change to establish fees for Industry Members3 related to certain historical costs of the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan") incurred prior to January 1, 2022.
+These fees would be payable to Consolidated Audit Trail, LLC ("CAT LLC" or "the Company")4 and referred to as Historical CAT Assessment 1, and would be described in a section of the Exchange's fee schedule entitled "Consolidated Audit Trail Funding Fees."
+The fee rate for Historical CAT Assessment 1 will be